tequdev/evernode-docs/docs/source/sdk/hotpocket/hpdevkit/overview.md

 ### Cross-platform support

 The HotPocket developer kit is a [global npm package](https://www.npmjs.com/package/hpdevkit) which supports both Linux and Windows operating systems.
+(Recommended development platform is Linux)

 1. Install [prerequisites](#prerequisites).
 2. Run the following command to install hpdevkit on your machine: